 5. Experiment with what feels good for YOUR mind, body and soul

 Paying attention to how you feel with curiosity, not judgement can help you make more nutritious choices overall.
 You’ll want to feel good and feeling good comes with listening to YOUR individual needs.
-Our bodies have bio-individual nutrition needs and eating based on your own intuition is what allows you to really listen to them.
+Experiment with new recipes and types of food and allow yourself to gently notice what works for you and what doesn’t.